 - Take the batteries out.

-- Put the batteries back in…but backwards.
+- Put the batteries back in…but backward.
 Let them in there like that for at least five seconds.

 - Take the batteries out, put them back in correctly, then put the battery door back on.
 Once the display comes back, the thermostat has been successfully reset.